Pehlevan-Group/representation-drift/README.md

 ## Dependence
 Some of the scripts depend on ITE (information theoretical estimators) which can be downloaded from https://bitbucket.org/szzoli/ite/src/master/

+To plot figures without running the simulations, download the data from https://www.dropbox.com/sh/hgcxraa6kvv7jm3/AACVKWIomrHdyU46iMiQdQl4a?dl=0 and put the `data` folder in the main directory

 ## Simulations

 To run the simulation using the scripts in the folder `simulation`.
 The resulted data should be stored in the folder `data`